Posts

 Wild Tomato Plant...

+Something about this time of year pushes me toward the brightest colors on my palette –– especially on a day like this, when we've had a few inches of unexpected snow.
+Last summer, I took photos at Tower Hill Botanic Garden in Boylston, Mass., and have had my eye on this image, as the subject of a painting, ever since.
+I love the vivid contrast between red foliage and the surrounding grasses.
+The plant is a variety of solanum lycospersicum, a wild tomato named "Barry's Crazy Cherry."
 My goal for this painting is to capture the sunlight and shadow that enlivens the ruffled leaves, and to play up the strong contrast between greens and reds (two colors almost directly opposite each other on the color wheel).
 After lightly sketching the plant shape, I painted the background around it, carefully leaving the plant shape white.
 I'm aiming for a sun-drenched feel overall, rather than an exact copy of the grasses and other leaves surrounding the wild tomato plant.
-The pigment mingled freely on wet paper and resulted in interesting "blooms" (dreaded when doing a flat wash, but in this painting very deliberately invited to form by adding drops of wet wash here and there on top of the background layer which was slightly damp.
+The p...

 Sketchbook...